bokkypoobah/bokkypoobah/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [StealthChad](https://github.com/bokkypoobah/StealthChad)
+- 🔭 I’m currently working on [StealthChad](https://github.com/bokkypoobah/StealthChad).
+You can test it out by pointing your web3 browser to [https://bokkypoobah.github.io/StealthChad/](https://bokkypoobah.github.io/StealthChad/) and connecting to the Sepolia testnet.

 <!--
 **bokkypoobah/bokkypoobah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.